apptainer/apptainer-userdocs/contributing.rst

 For general bugs/issues, you can open an issue `at the GitHub repo
 <https://github.com/apptainer/apptainer/issues/new>`_.
 However, if you
-find a security related issue/problem, please email the Singularity Security Team directly at singularity-security@hpcng.org.
-More information about the Singularity security policies and procedures can be found `here
+find a security related issue/problem, please email the {Project} Security Team directly at security@apptainer.org.
+More information about the {Project} security policies and procedures can be found `here
 <https://apptainer.org/security-policy/>`__